Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The `no_th` mode uses a fixed threshold of `0.10` and disables NMS, redundancy suppression and the detection cap.

-This mode is intended only for qualitative inspection.
+I use this mode only for qualitative inspection.

 ## Standalone Scripts

-The `scripts/` directory contains a few standalone entry points used for tasks that are separate from the main training pipeline.
+The `scripts/` directory contains a few standalone entry points for tasks that are separate from the main training pipeline.

 ### `scripts/pretrain.py`

-Standalone ResNet pretraining on the Chest-Xray classification dataset.
+This is the standalone version of the ResNet pretraining procedure on the Chest-Xray classification dataset.

 It supports ResNet-50 and ResNet-101, optional loading of existing weights, configurable training parameters, backbone freezing and optional CUDA automatic mixed precision.